-Building interest, 2025/10/21
+Building Interest, 2025/10/21

 People love telling PhD students to “pick a topic you’re truly passionate about.”
 I disagree.
 Trends such as AI, geopolitics, climate adaptation and so on, shape publications and hiring, since departments need people who can teach in those areas.
 With enough time, most topics become interesting anyway.
 I’ve grown to enjoy subjects I once thought I’d hate; I had been underrating my versatility and my ability to build interest.
 In academia, practicality is often dismissed while ideals like “passion” and “impact” are oversold.
 It’s ultimately a survival game.
 Not always, but sometimes, researchers should be flexible and learn how to cultivate interest.